-ALL first-year Commuters are a part of a First-Year Interest Group (FIG) on campus.
+All first-year commuter students are part of a First-Year Interest Group (FIG) on campus.
 These interest groups help build community around a common interest.
-Throughout the year, students will be welcome to join programming on campus, both inside and outside the residence halls, as well as taking trips off campus.
-Check out what each of the FIGs have to offer, including where the FIG lounges are located and which staff members oversee each FIG!
-Have questions about your FIG?
-Reach out to the Resident Director overseeing your FIG or email Christine Bogulaski.
+Throughout the year, students are invited to join programming on the Pleasantville Campus, both within and outside the residence halls, as well as trips off-campus.

-All commuter students need to get a commuter parking pass for their car(s).
-You can pick up the pass in the Security office on campus.
+All commuter students are required to get a commuter parking pass for their car(s).
+You can pick up the pass in the security office on the Pleasantville Campus.

-All commuter students should register their BEST contact information (email & phone) on the PaceAlert website.
-This is how students are notified of Weather Cancellations and Campus Emergencies.
-If you do not check your email often, it is best to register your cell phone to receive the text message alerts.
+All commuter students should register their most up-to-date contact information (email and phone) on the PaceAlert website.
+This is how students are notified of weather cancellations and campus emergencies.
+If you do not check your email often, it is best to register your cell phone in order to receive text message alerts.

 Still Have Questions?

 For all your questions and concerns about what commuter life is like on the Pleasantville Campus, or if you are looking for ways to get involved as a commuter, please email the Assistant Director for Commuter Student Services or call the Student Engagement team at (914) 773-3767.